caseyjkey/twitter-sentiment-analysis/README.md

 # Flock

-Flock is a Python library for collecting sets of data from Twitter.
+Flock is a Python library for collecting real-time datasets from Twitter.

 Twitter does not allow streaming from multiple tracks.
 This tool allows you to monitor a stream of many keywords, and group those tweets with labels.